Skip to content

 Repository Map

-• cmd/main.go: controller manager entry point
+• cmd/kleym-operator/main.go: operator entry point

 • api/v1alpha1: API types and generated deepcopy code for InferenceIdentityBinding